 Do one of the following:

-Right-click in the table of contents and choose Update Index or Table of Contents.
+Right-click in the table of contents and choose Update Index/Table.

 Choose Tools - Update - All Indexes and Tables.